DamSenViet/react-acnl-pattern-tool/README.md

 The `pixelBuffer` is specific to the chosen drawing color and will force the file to update when the chosen drawing color has changed.

 The `pixelBuffer` also prevents the additions of pixels that match the last added pixel in the buffer.
 This is useful when the user is slowly drawing and the `mousemove` will generate draws on the same pixel more than once.
-Although this helps reduce duplicates, it will not prevent duplicates pixels from existing in the buffer.
+Although this helps reduce duplicates, it will not prevent duplicate pixels from existing in the buffer.

 ### 2. More Caching